 First: lawsuits against football helmet manufacturers for failing to safely design this safety equipment to reduce the risk of spinal cord injury.
 Multiple verdicts and settlements for consumers.

 First: lawsuits against bicycle and motorcycle helmet manufacturers for failing to design this equipment to minimize the risk of brain and spinal cord injury.
 Significant settlements and verdicts for consumer.

-First: lawsuits against passenger car and truck manufacturers for failing to install automatic collision mitigation systems to reduce the likelihood of rear-end crashes.
+First: lawsuits against passenger car manufacturers for failing to install automatic collision mitigation systems to reduce the likelihood of rear-end crashes.